Frequently Asked Questions

 People with a telephone number that appeared in Citizens Disability’s call records are potential Settlement Class members and will be notified of this Settlement.

-If you did not receive a Notice by email or mail regarding the Settlement, you may be part of the Settlement Class if your telephone number appears in Citizens Disability’s records.
+If you did not receive a notice by email or mail regarding the Settlement, you may be part of the Settlement Class if your telephone number appears in Citizens Disability’s records.
 You may be able to obtain your telephone bill and/or records from your telephone carrier, but you do not need to submit that information at this time.
 If you have any questions about how to obtain this information, or if you are still not sure if you are included in the Settlement Class, you may call the Class Action Administrator at 1-888-884-7716.
 You may also receive free help by calling Class Counsel, the lawyers in this lawsuit, at the telephone number listed in the answer to FAQ 28 below.

-Are there exceptions to being included in the Settlement?
+9. Are there exceptions to being included in the Settlement?

 Yes.
 Excluded from the Settlement Class are Defendant, including any of their parents, subsidiaries, affiliates, or controlled persons, as well as their officers, directors, agents, servants, and employees, and the immediate family members of such persons and the judges and staff of the United States District Court for the Southern District of Florida.

-What does the Settlement provide?
+10. What does the Settlement provide?

 As a result of the Settlement, Citizens Disability has agreed to create a Settlement Fund of $320,000.

+If you are a Settlement Class member and you submitted a timely and valid Claim Form, you may be eligible to receive a pro rata (a legal term meaning equal share) cash payment of the Settlement Fund after attorneys’ fees and expenses awarded by the Court and costs and expenses associated with class notice and administration of the Settlement are deducted from the Settlement Fund.
 The actual amount paid to each Settlement Class member who submits a timely and valid Claim Form will not be determined until after the Claim Form filing deadline has passed.
 The actual amount each participating member of the Settlement Class will receive may be more or less, depending on the number of Settlements Class members who submit timely, valid claims.
 Cash payments will not be provided to Settlement Class members unless and until the Court approves the Settlement and it becomes final.

-What am I giving up by staying in the Settlement Class to receive a cash payment?
+11. What am I giving up by staying in the Settlement Class to receive a cash payment?

 Unless you exclude yourself (opt out), you will remain in the Settlement Class.
 If the Settlement is approved and becomes final, all Court orders and any judgments will apply to you and legally bind you.
 You will not be able to sue, continue to sue, or be part of any other lawsuit against the Released Parties about the legal issues in this lawsuit that are released by this Settlement.
 The specific rights you are giving up are called “Released Claims.”

-What are the Released Claims?
+12. What are the Released Claims?

 Section 17 of the Settlement Agreement describes the Releases, Released Claims, and Released Parties in necessary legal terminology, so please read this section carefully.
 The Settlement Agreement is available for download here.
 For questions regarding the Releases or Released Claims and what the language in the Settlement Agreement means, you can contact Class Counsel listed in FAQ 23 for free, or you can talk to your own lawyer at your own expense.

-How do I make a claim for cash payment?
+13. How do I make a claim for cash payment?

-What happens if my contact information changes after I submit a Claim Form?
+14. What happens if my contact information changes after I submit a Claim Form?

 If you change your mailing address or email address after you submit a Claim Form, it is your responsibility to inform the Class Action Administrator of your updated information.
 You may notify the Class Action Administrator of any changes by writing to the following address: